The Brabant village Oisterwijk and Operation Market Garden

 were stationed in the village of Gilze.
 Anti-aircraft batteries were stationed in

 Tactical Support Group arrived.
-The task of this group was attacking German ground
+The task of this group was to attack German ground

 targets and therefore this group relocated their headquarters from Belgium to Breda.